IAG says Aer Lingus would continue to work with long-haul rivals - source

 The European Commission declined to comment.

-IAG's Aer Lingus bid is conditional on agreement from Europe's biggest budget airline Ryanair (RYA.I), which has a 30 percent stake and has indicated it may wait for the deal to secure EU approval before making a decision.
+IAG's Aer Lingus bid is conditional on agreement from Europe's biggest budget airline Ryanair, which has a 30 percent stake and has indicated it may wait for the deal to secure EU approval before making a decision.

 ($1 = 0.8964 euros)